WWOR-TV: 2018 license renewal and full consolidation with WNYW

 In January 2018, Senators Menendez and Cory Booker said the station had "failed to live up to its federal mandate" to cover New Jersey news.
 Despite this, the station's license was renewed by the FCC on July 12, 2018, for a new ten-year cycle without objection; Booker and Menendez have continued to push for revocation of the station's license.

 One month after the license renewal, Fox Television Stations sold 9 Broadcast Plaza back to Hartz Mountain Industries (which developed the Secaucus office park WWOR-TV's facility was built in) for $4.05 million, several months after the repeal of the FCC's Main Studio Rule which mandated continued operation of WWOR from Secaucus.
-Since that point, WWOR's operations have been consolidated with WNYW in Manhattan, and Hartz Mountain began demolition of the former WWOR studios in June 2019.
+Since that point, WWOR's operations have been consolidated with WNYW in Manhattan, and the building, which remains standing as of 2025, has had all WWOR-related television equipment removed.